5 - 6 December 2019

 New Regulatory Guidance on SFTR Reporting, Emerging Industry Best Practice Approaches and Tangible Solutions to the Practical Challenges

-A concise and practical one day conference and accompanying workshop organised for investment firms, securities firms, banks and trading venues impacted by the reporting and disclosure obligations of EMIR, MiFID II/MiFIR and SFTR.
+A concise and practical one day conference and accompanying workshop organised for investment firms, securities firms, banks and trading venues impacted by the reporting and disclosure obligations of SFTR, MiFID II/MiFIR and EMIR.